Rote Learning Considered Useful: Generalizing over Memorized Data in LLMs: Investigating the Effectiveness of Memorize-then-Generalize

-Can LLMs generalize effectively from memorized data?
-We explore this question in this section and find that the finding is consistent across 8 models (from 1B to 14B) in 4 different families.
+In this section, we ask the question -- \textit{Can LLMs generalize effectively from memorized data}?
+We investigate it using the Qwen2.5-1.5B model and find that it can indeed generalize effectively.
+We further show that the finding holds consistently across 8 models (ranging from 1B to 14B) spanning 4 different families (Qwem2.5, Llama2, Llama3.2, and Phi-4), including both base and instruction models.
+A full list of models is provided in Appendix~\ref{sec:reproducibility}.

-We apply our two-stage framework to the dataset with the goal of achieving high retrieval accuracy and encouraging the model to assign high probability to the correct object.
-After Phase 1, the model attains a generation accuracy of only 0.36.
+We apply our two-stage framework to our synthetic dataset.
+In Phase-1, we train for 20 epochs using different key tokens across relations, with facts in the same relation sharing a token.
+After it, the model gets an average generation accuracy of 0.36 across all test prompts.
 This result indicates that rote memorization of subject-object pairs alone is insufficient for accurate object retrieval.
-We therefore proceed to Phase 2.
+We therefore proceed to Phase-2 and evaluate our method under three generalization settings as mentioned in Section \ref{sec: setup}.

-\paragraph{LLMs can generalize to (a) held-out facts and (b) prompt variants.} As shown in Figure~\ref{fig:heatmap}, even when using only 50 memorized associations and 1 training prompt for generalization, the model can generalize to other facts and get 0.76 generation accuracy.
-It is intuitive that increasing the number of prompts or training examples in the phase 2 should improve generalization.
-We explore various combinations of \trainPrompt\ and $k$ during this phase and find that the model generalizes robustly across a wide range of settings.
+\textbf{LLMs can generalize to held-out facts and prompt variants.} As shown in Figure~\ref{fig:heatmap}, after just one epoch of Phase-2 training—using only 50 memorized associations (\textit{y-axis}) and a single training prompt (\textit{x-axis})--the model achieves a generation accuracy of 0.76 on unseen facts.
+This demonstrates that the model can generalize beyond rote memorization.
+Intuitively, increasing either the number of prompts or the amount of training data in Phase-2 should further enhance generalization.
+We systematically vary the number of training prompts and associations during this phase in Figure~\ref{fig:heatmap} and observe that the model generalizes robustly across a wide range of settings.

+To better understand the surprising generalization performance, we analyze training dynamics through object probabilities.
+As shown in Figure~\ref{fig:rote-1}, after Phase-1 the model assigns high probability to the correct object only when provided with the exact \triggerprompt{}, e.g. \texttt{Gene Finley [X]}.
+In contrast, when given only the subject (zero token prompt), e.g. \texttt{Gene Finley}, the probability is near zero.
+This suggests that memorization relies on the \triggerprompt{} as an anchor for the relation, since the model cannot predict the object from the subject alone.